Practicing vs Verifying SMS Continuous Improvement

 Your SMS audits should include your contractors.
 This may mean having a separate auditing form dedicated to assessing the interactions contractors and suppliers have with your SMS.
 Things you might look for are:

 - Are contractors being held accountable for safety behavior?

 - How are contractors involved in the SMS?

 - Are contractors contributing to safety in positive ways?

-The kinds of things you will audit in terms of vendors depends heavily on how many contractors you have and how involved in your operations they are.
-But the point is, you need to audit and ensure that your contractors are not detracting from the improvement of your SMS through their interactions in your operations.
+The kinds of things you will audit in terms of vendors depends heavily on how many suppliers and/or contractors you have and how involved in your operations they are.
+But the point is, you need to audit and ensure that your contractors are not hindering the improvement of your SMS through their interactions in your operations.

-Finally, the last way to demonstrate that you are compliant with continuous improvement is to ensure that your accountable manager is aware of important audit findings.
-Because your accountable manger is ultimately responsible for the SMS and continuous improvement thereof, he/she needs to be aware of:
+Finally, the last way to demonstrate that you are compliant with continuous improvement is to ensure that your accountable executive is aware of important audit findings.
+Your accountable executive is ultimately responsible for the SMS.
+Continuous improvement activities must remain within the purview of the accountable executive; therefore, he/she needs to be aware of: